Updated May 2025

 • Transform large data set.

-• Generate a case study, piece of art, concept map, thematic representation.
+• Generate a case study, piece of art, concept map, thematic representation, figure

 • Design an experiment or process.